DarrenDavy12/Azure-Pipelines/12. Using_variables_in_YAML_pipelines/README.md

-# Using variables in YAML pipelines:
+# Using variables in YAML pipelines

 In the YAML file I added variables with a value with the default script and change script to call out a variable, see below: